moonglum/foxx_generator/README.md

 });
 ```

-Some states take additional information.
+Some states take additional information: Entities need to know which repository they are contained in (via `containedIn`) and repositories need to know which entities they contain (via `contains`).

 ### Entity